Classical Verification of Quantum Computations in Linear Time: Technical Overview

 in linear time.
+Note that here we assume the honest state is \eqref{eq:12r}, while in Toy Protocol \ref{toyprtl:3} the phases have already been added when $\fBNTest$ is executed, which seem incompatible; in real protocol in the $\fBNTest$ the client will first simply reveal all the phase information on these gadgets to allow the honest server to remove the phases.
 Again, we will use the global combine-and-test method to achieve this goal.
-Informally, the \emph{basis norm test} ($\fBNTest$) is as follows: \begin{toyprtl} \begin{enumerate} \item The client chooses a random subset of index $I\subseteq [L]$; \item The client instructs the server to combine the gadgets with index in $I$ into a single gadget; for the gadgets with index outside $I$, the client instructs the server to make a standard basis measurement. \item Do a Hadamard test on the combined gadget. \end{enumerate} \end{toyprtl} Informally we have the following claim that captures the power of basis norm test. \begin{claim} If a protocol of form \eqref{eq:bn18} could pass the basis norm test with high probability, the state is close to \eqref{eq:12r}. \end{claim} Let's first compare the basis norm test with the collective phase test, and discuss its intuitions. \paragraph{Comparison to the Collective Phase Test} We note that there is an important difference of this test and the collective phase test used previously, even if both tests are of the combine-and-test structure.
-In the collective phase test we combine all the gadgets together; while in the basis norm test the client samples a random subset of gadgets.
+Informally, the \emph{basis uniformity test} ($\fBNTest$) is as follows: \begin{toyprtl} \begin{enumerate} \item The client chooses a random subset of index $I\subseteq [L]$; \item The client instructs the server to combine the gadgets with index in $I$ into a single gadget (using the lookup tables discussed in $\fCoPhTest$); for the gadgets with index outside $I$, the client instructs the server to make a standard basis measurement and check the results. \item Both parties execute a Hadamard test on the combined gadget. \end{enumerate} \end{toyprtl} Informally we have the following claim that captures the power of basis uniformity test. \begin{claim} If a protocol of form \eqref{eq:bn18} could pass the basis uniformity test with high probability, the state is close to \eqref{eq:12r}. \end{claim} Let's first compare the basis uniformity test with the collective phase test, and discuss its intuitions. \paragraph{Comparison to the Collective Phase Test} We note that there is an important difference of this test and the collective phase test constructed previously, even if both tests have the combine-and-test structure.
+In the collective phase test all the gadgets are combined together; while in the basis uniformity test the client samples a random subset of gadgets.
 The importance of this difference is illustrated by the following example, in which the combine-all test could not detect the deviation, while the combine-a-subset could detect. \begin{exmp} Consider the state